-1.2.3 At least 85% of the Software Staff are Current, as per the definition of Current above.
-The 85% may not necessarily apply to the entire organization, but to the totality of those specifically responsible for the design, development and delivery of each Supplied Software release reviewed under an OpenChain Conforming Program.
-That is, all of the Software Staff participating in the conforming program represents 100%.
+1.2.3 At least 85% of the Software Staff are Currently Trained, as per the definition above.
+The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.

-Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics were covered in the training.
+To ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.